2dengine/fizzx/readme.md

 # Fizz X
-Fizz is a lightweight collision library for the [Lua](https://lua.org) programming language.
+Fizz is a 2D axis-aligned physics library for the [Lua](https://lua.org) programming language.
-Fizz was developed for educational purposes, but is also useful in environments where external option like [Box2D](https://box2d.org) are unavailable.
+Fizz is useful in environments where external option like [Box2D](https://box2d.org) are unavailable.

-The source code available on [GitHub](https://github.com/2dengine/fizzx) and the official documentation is on [2dengine.com](https://2dengine.com/doc/fizzx.html)
+The source code is available on [GitHub](https://github.com/2dengine/fizzx) and the official documentation is on [2dengine.com](https://2dengine.com/doc/fizzx.html)

 # Example